 In most cases, problems in the Fallopian tubes do not cause symptoms that a woman can perceive.
 Therefore, the tubal factor will only be diagnosed when the couple has not conceived for some time and proceeds to fertility tests.

-Alterations in the Fallopian tubes can be detected by the following diagnostic tests:
+Fallopian tube patency can be assessed by the following diagnostic tests:

 - Hysterosalpingography (HSG)